JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/data/_index.md

 The `channelConfigurationOptions` folder contains JSON files describing channels advanced configuration.
 Filenames are like `1.json` where `1` is the channel id.
 The content of the files are similar to the content sent by the front-end when saving these configuration.

+## channel2room and room2channel

+Some parts of the plugin need a quick way to get the channel id from the room id, or the all room id from a channel id.
+We won't use SQL queries, because we only want such information for video that have a chatroom.

+So we have 2 folders: `channel2room` and `room2channel`.
+When a chatroom is created, we create 2 empty files:

+* `channel2room/channel_id/room_id@muc_domain`
+* `room2channel/room_id@muc_domain/channel_id`

+Where:

+* `muc_domain` is the room's domain (should be `room.your_instance.tld`)
+* `channel_id` is the channel numerical id
+* `room_id` is the local part of the room JID

+So we can easily list all rooms for a given channel id, just by listing files in `channel2room`.
+Or get the channel id for a room JID (Jabber ID).

+Note: we include muc_domain, in case the instance domain changes.
+In such case, existing rooms could get lost, and we want a way to ignore them to avoid gettings errors.

+Note: there could be some inconsistencies, when video or rooms are deleted.
+The code must take this into account, and always double check room or channel existence.
+There will be some cleaning batch, to delete deprecated files.